A Guide to Drug Detoxification

 - Make certain that the house is stocked with food, water and emergency supplies to avoid the need to make trips out of the house.

 - Make certain the individuals caring for the addict will not succumb to repeated demands for “one more drink” or “one more hit” to alleviate symptoms.
+Attendance at support groups like Al-Anon can be very helpful for family members in this situation.

 - Make certain that there are no untoward visitors to the home during the detoxification phase who might convince the addict that recovery is not worth the discomfort.